azkriven16/sermon-assistant/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load fonts.

-## Learn More

-To learn more about the Sermon Assistant and its features, take a look at the following resources:

--   [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
--   [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Sermon Assistant GitHub repository](https://github.com/yourusername/sermon-assistant) - your feedback and contributions are welcome!

-## Tech Stack Inspiration

-This project was inspired by my mom, a pastor, to help her create more structured sermons.
-The goal is to provide a tool that assists in organizing thoughts, scriptures, and key points for effective sermon delivery.

-## Deploy on Vercel

-The easiest way to deploy your Sermon Assistant app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.